Apple community: Online publishers

-Macworld

-Macworld is one of the oldest magazine publications focused on Apple products and software, starting in 1984.
-It received competition with the launch of MacUser the following year.
-The two magazines merged under the "Macworld" name in 1997.
-In September 2014 it discontinued its print edition, instead focusing on its website and YouTube coverage only.

-SecureMac

 SecureMac was founded in 1999 as a Mac-oriented security news portal.
 The site has expanded to cover a wide range of digital security and privacy topics, but has retained its focus on Apple products and software.
 In 2016, SecureMac launched The Checklist, a weekly security-themed podcast aimed at iOS and macOS users.
 SecureMac has been credited with discovering several significant macOS threats, including the Boonana Trojan, a new variant of the rogue security program Mac Defender.

-Think Secret

-Think Secret appeared in 1999.
+Think Secret launched in 1999.
 Apple filed a lawsuit against the company alleging it printed stories containing Apple trade secrets.
-In December 2007 the lawsuit was settled with no sources being disclosed; however, the site was shut down, finally closing on February 14, 2008.
+In December 2007, the lawsuit was settled with no sources being disclosed; however, the site was shut down, finally closing on February 14, 2008.
 In the year leading up to the closing of the site, Think Secret correctly predicted an aluminum shell iMac, development of a touchscreen based iPod starting in 2006, and the relative BlackBerry-esque form factor of the new iPod Nano.
-However, there were still some reports that turned out to be false, such as its prediction of the demise of the Mac Mini, when it received an upgrade in mid-2007, albeit with no fanfare.
+However, there were still some reports that turned out to be false, such as its prediction of the demise of the Mac Mini, when it received an upgrade in mid-2007.

-TUAW (The Unofficial Apple Weblog)
+TidBITS was founded by Adam Engst and Tonya Engst in April 1990, making it the oldest online Apple publication and the second-oldest Internet publication.
+TidBITS covers Apple news and publishes detailed technical advice for users.
+It started as an email newsletter before the rise of the Web, began publishing on the Web in 1994, and continues to provide information via both the Web and weekly email distribution.

 The Unofficial Apple Weblog (TUAW) was founded in 2004, and claimed to be "a resource for all things Apple and beyond".
 TUAW published news stories, credible rumors, and how-tos covering a variety of topics daily.
 TUAW was known for its rumor roundups, seeking to dispel false Apple rumors from around the web.
-On February 3, 2015, TUAW was shut down by its owners, Weblogs, Inc.
+On February 3, 2015, TUAW was shut down by its owners, Weblogs, Inc. In July 2024, its domain name was sold to ad agency Web Orange Limited (WOL) and was reused as an AI-generated content farm.